|Getting things done isn't as easy as it looks. So what gets in our way when we run our small businesses?

 The first trigger is just the coffee. that is when I get up in the morning I am not headed for a walk, I am headed for a coffee.
 I'll wake up, I'll get my iPhone on, put on the audio, and then head towards the café.
 When I reach the café that's my reward.
 What's really happening here is that the walk is not something that appeals to me that much.
 However, the coffee does appeal to me.

-That sense of reward, that carrot and stick as it were, is what helps me…to continue listening to or reading this podcast
+That sense of reward, that carrot and stick as it were, is what helps me.

 To continue reading, download the transcript.